madalinefitz/Two-or-More/README.md

 ## What's Next for Two Or More?

 - We are currently working on a **SUBSCRIPTION** feature that allows site visitors to GET CONNECTED and STAY CONNECTED.
 They can provide their contact information to receive community news, updates, and eventually be invited to the virtual community book club
-- We are also implementing an admin level of access that will allow the founders to add their rotating vocabulary selections, read and approve reader submissions, and other administrative activity
+- We are also implementing an admin level of access that will allow the founder to add rotating vocabulary selections, read and approve reader submissions, and other administrative activities